semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 **How quickly can we set up a new pipeline?** Difficulty with scaling CI/CD infrastructure or reusing existing configuration creates friction.
 The cloud is best utilized by writing software as a composition of small services.
 Developers need new CI/CD pipelines often, and they need them fast.
 The best way to solve this is to let developers create and own CI/CD pipelines for their projects.

-For this to happen, the CI/CD tool of choice should fit in the existing development workflows.
+For this to happen, the CI/CD tool of choice should fit into the existing development workflows.
 Such a CI/CD tool should support storing all pipeline configuration as code.
-That way the team can review, version and reuse it like any other code.
+That way the team can review, version, and reuse it like any other code.
 But most importantly, CI/CD should be easy to use for every developer.
 That way projects don't depend on individuals or teams who set up and maintain CI for others.

 ### 3.1.2 Reliability

 A reliable pipeline always produces the same output for a given input.
 And with consistent runtime.
 Intermittent failures cause intense frustration among developers.

-Engineers like to do things on their own, and often they opt to maintain their own CI/CD system.
-But operating CI/CD that provides on-demand, clean, stable and fast resources is a complex job.
+Engineers like to do things on their own, and often they opt to maintain their CI/CD system.
+But operating CI/CD that provides on-demand, clean, stable, and fast resources is a complex job.
 What seems to work well for one project or a few developers usually breaks down later.
-The team and the number of projects grow, the technology stack changes.
+The team and the number of projects grow the technology stack changes.
 Then someone from management realizes that by delegating that task, the team could spend more time on the actual product.
 This is a top reason why engineering teams move from a self-hosted to a cloud-based CI/CD solution.

 ### 3.1.3 Completeness

-Any increase of automation is a positive change.
+Any increase in automation is a positive change.
 However, a CI/CD pipeline needs to run and visualize everything that happens to a code change.
 From the moment the change enters the repository until it runs in production.
 This requires the CI/CD tool to be able to model both simple and, when needed, complex workflows.
-That way manual error is all but impossible.
+That way manual errors are all but impossible.

 For example, it’s not uncommon to have the pipeline run only the build and test steps.
 Deployment remains a manual operation, often performed by a single person.
 This is a relic of the past when CI tools were common but unable to model delivery workflows.